Leone25/booktab-downloader/README.md

 A python script to download you Zanichelli books from web Booktab as PDFs

+**NOTE:** this doesnt work for the kitaboo reader (new web reader), to download those please look at https://github.com/Leone25/kitaboo-downloader

 ## How to use

 1. Download this repo, unzip the download, open a terminal, navigate to the extracted files and type: